Watch Buying Guide

 The Watch Movement

 The inner workings, or guts, of the watch.
-We'll cover on three types: Mechanical, quartz and automatic.
+We'll cover on four types: Manual, quartz, automatic and solar.

 The Watch Case

-- Titanium: as durable as stainless steel, but not as heavy.
+- Titanium: Another popular choice, titanium is as durable as stainless steel but not as heavy.

 Watch Case Size